What are the basic beliefs of Jehovah's Witnesses? Here is a simple but comprehensive guide.

 JW's must be 'separate from the world' because they believe the world belongs to Satan.
 The Watchtower Society is thought to be the only path to God.

-Leaving the Watchtower is thought to be the same as committing a 'gross sin'.
+Leaving the organization is thought to be the same as committing a 'gross sin'.
 Members who leave because their conscience will no longer allow them to be JW's, are shunned in the same way as immoral persons.
-Leaving the Watchtower is believed to be the same as 'leaving Jehovah'.
+Leaving the organization is believed to be the same as 'leaving Jehovah'.

 A Jehovah Witness believes that Jehovah is God's real name and they are his people or 'witnesses'.
 They believe that everyone should be witnesses of Jehovah because he is the only true God.